Common Mental Health Concerns

 If you have concerns about the grief or loss you are experiencing, please do not hesitate to call Counseling Services at 585-245-5716 and schedule an appointment to speak with one of our counselors.
-For further online resources about grief and loss, go to our Links Page or check out our Self Help Library for books about grief and loss.
+For further online resources about grief and loss, go to our Links Page.

 The following are some common signs which could indicate the presence of an eating disorder:

 - hoarding or stealing food